Wood Weights & Finishing Options

 Board Footage of Poles

 To calculate the board footage of a pole we use the following approach: Measure the diameter at the top end and at the bottom end of the pole.
-You get the approximate diameter at the center of the pole by adding the top diameter and the bottom diameter and dividing that number in half.
+You get the approximate diameter at the center of the pole by adding the top diameter and the bottom diameter and dividing that number by 2.
+Once you have the diameter, you will need to divide it by 2 to get the radius.

 Here is an example.